 How does debt affect mental health?

-We've put together a six-step guide to help anyone who feels weighed down by money worries.
+Our six-step guide can help anyone feeling feels weighed down by money worries.

 How do you sort out debt problems?

-Find out more about how we can help you with debt problems.
+Find out more about how we help with debt problems.

 Can you really get debt written off?

-They will always ask for proof, such as details from a doctor or social worker outlining any relevant problems.
+They always ask for proof, like details from a doctor or social worker.

 Find out more about debt write off.